Sway Tour

 The Sway Tour was a concert tour by Swedish singer Tove Styrke, undertaken in support of her third studio album, Sway (2018).
 Before commencing the tour, Styrke opened for Lorde and Katy Perry on their respective arena tours in the spring of 2018.
 She then performed sets at several music festivals in the Nordic countries during the summer.
-The Sway Tour began in September 2018 in North America, followed by dates in England and the Nordic countries.
-The tour concluded in December 2018 in Stockholm.
+The Sway Tour visited club venues and lasted 32 shows in North America and Europe.
+It began in September 2018 in Toronto, Canada, followed by dates in the United States, England, and the Nordic countries.
+The tour concluded in December 2018 in Stockholm, Sweden.

 The set list consisted of songs from Sway and Styrke's second studio album Kiddo (2015).
 She also performed collaborations and a cover version of Lorde's "Liability".
 As with the album, the tour had an overarching rose theme and the singer handed out roses to the audience during the performances.
-The show received general acclaim from critics, who complimented Styrke's stage presence, in addition to technical aspects such as the set design and lighting.
+The show received general acclaim from critics, who complimented Styrke's stage presence in addition to technical aspects such as the set design and lighting.
 Au/Ra, Emily Burns, and Grant served as the supporting acts for the tour.

 Background

 On 26 June 2018, Sony Music issued a press release announcing Tove Styrke's headlining tour to support her third studio album Sway (2018).
 The announcement revealed the tour, titled the Sway Tour, would visit North America and England, commencing on 29 September in Toronto and ending on 2 November in London.
 On 3 September 2018, the Nordic part of the tour was announced to begin on 23 November in Karlstad and end on 15 December in Stockholm.
 It marked her first tour of the year as a headliner.
-Earlier that spring she supported Lorde on the Melodrama World Tour in North America and then joined Katy Perry as the opening act for several European dates of Witness: The Tour.

-Prior to starting the Sway Tour, Styrke performed two headline shows in Sydney and Melbourne in April 2018.
-Later in June, she did a show in a London club to celebrate the release of Sway.
-She also made twelve festival appearances across the Nordic countries from June to September.
-She appeared at Peace & Love in Borlänge, Ruisrock in Turku, and Stavernfestivalen in Stavern in July.
-A month later, she performed at Malmöfestivalen in Malmö and Kulturkalaset in Gothenburg.
+Prior to the Sway Tour, Styrke had performed across North America and Europe; she supported Lorde on the Melodrama World Tour in North America and then joined Katy Perry as the opening act for several European dates of Witness: The Tour, during which she previewed material from the then-forthcoming Sway.
+Styrke then performed two headline shows in Sydney and Melbourne in April 2018.
+In mid-June, she did a show in a London club to celebrate the release of Sway, followed by 12 festival appearances across the Nordic countries from June to September.
+These appearances included Peace & Love in Borlänge, Ruisrock in Turku, and Stavernfestivalen in Stavern in July, followed by Malmöfestivalen in Malmö and Kulturkalaset in Gothenburg the following month.
 She finished her festival concerts with a set at Popaganda in Stockholm in September.
 Her festival sets were widely praised by critics.